Apple Macs are abandoning Intel for Apple-designed processor

-Apple has confirmed that it's ditching Intel processors in its Mac devices in favour of ARM-based Apple silicon, enabling iPhone and iPad apps to run natively on macOS for the first time.
+Apple has confirmed that it's ditching Intel processors in its Mac devices in favor of ARM-based Apple silicon, enabling iPhone and iPad apps to run natively on macOS for the first time.

 The move, which has been long-rumored, was announced by Apple CEO Tim Cook, who touted the switch to custom silicon as “a huge leap forward” for the Mac.

-While Apple kept tight-lipped on details, it's promising that it's in-house CPUs will deliver major performance gains and less power consumption than Intel processors.
-It's claiming the transition will give the Mac "industry-leading" performance per watt and higher performance GPUs, and will allow developers to leverage technologies such as its Neural Engine.
+While Apple kept tight-lipped on details, the company promising that its in-house CPUs will deliver major performance gains and less power consumption than Intel processors.
+It's also claiming the transition will give the Mac "industry-leading" performance per watt and higher performance GPUs, and will allow developers to leverage technologies such as its Neural Engine.

 - Apple blames Intel’s processor shortage for slump in Mac sales